Rescue and recovery effort after the September 11 attacks on the World Trade Center: Doctors, EMS, and other medical staff

-FDNY Emergency medical technicians (EMTs) and Paramedics, along with 9-1-1 system ambulances operated by voluntary hospitals and volunteer ambulance corps, began arriving at 8:53 a.m., and quickly set up a staging area outside the North Tower, at West Street, which was quickly moved over to the corner of Vesey and West Streets.
+FDNY emergency medical technicians (EMTs) and paramedics, along with 9-1-1 system ambulances operated by voluntary hospitals and volunteer ambulance corps, began arriving at 8:53 a.m., and quickly set up a staging area outside the North Tower, at West Street, which was quickly moved over to the corner of Vesey and West Streets.
 As more providers responded to the scene, five triage areas were set up around the World Trade Center site.
-EMS chiefs experienced difficulties communicating via their radios, due to the overwhelming volume of radio traffic.
+EMS chiefs experienced difficulties communicating via their radios because of the overwhelming volume of radio traffic.
 At 9:45, an additional dispatch channel was set aside for use by chiefs and supervisors only, but many did not know about this and continued to operate on the other channel.
 The communication difficulties meant that commanders lacked good situational awareness.

 Dispatchers at the 9-1-1 call center, who coordinate EMS response and assign units, were overwhelmed with incoming calls, as well as communications over the radio system.
 Dispatchers were unable to process and make sense of all the incoming information, including information from people trapped in the towers, about conditions on the upper floors.
 Overwhelmed dispatchers were unable to effectively give instructions and manage the situation.

 EMS personnel were in disarray after the collapse of the South Tower at 9:59 a.m.
 Following the collapse of the North Tower at 10:28 a.m., EMS commanders regrouped on the North End of Battery Park City, at the Embassy Suites Hotel.
 Around 11:00 a.m., EMS triage centers were relocated and consolidated at the Chelsea Piers and the Staten Island Ferry Terminal.
 Throughout the early afternoon, the soundstages at the pier were separated into two areas, one for the more seriously injured and one for the walking wounded.
 On the acute side, multiple makeshift tables, each with a physician, nurse, and other health care workers, and non-emergency service volunteers, were set up for the arrival of mass casualties.

 Supplies, including equipment for airway and vascular control, were obtained from neighboring hospitals.
 Throughout the afternoon, local merchants arrived to donate food.
-Despite this, few patients arrived for treatment, the earliest at about 5 p.m., and were not seriously injured, being limited to smoke inhalation.
+Despite this, few patients arrived for treatment, the earliest at about 5 p.m. around the time that Building 7 collapsed, and were not seriously injured, being limited to smoke inhalation.
 An announcement was made around 6–7 p.m. that a second shift of providers would cover the evening shift, and that an area was being set up for the day personnel to sleep.
 Soon after, when it was realized that few would have survived the collapse and be brought to the piers, many decided to leave and the area was closed down.